Sustainable Development Goals |

 PTT’s Social Impact Projects

-PTT implements social impact projects following a defined framework which includes two priority areas – human capital, community, and social development (People), and environmental and natural resource conservation and restoration (Planet).
-Details are presented below.
+PTT executes social impact initiatives according to a predetermined framework with two priority areas, human capital, community, social development (SOCIAL), environmental and natural resource preservation and rehabilitation (ENVIRONMENT).
+Related descriptions of related projects are provided below:

 Social Enterprise and Institute